mkhraijah/PowerModelsADA.jl/docs/src/tutorial.md

 model_type = SparseSDPWRMPowerModel # Sparsity-exploiting semidefinite relaxation of AC power flow.
 ```

-To solve the OPF problem using ADMM algorithm using the solve function, we use the following :
+To solve the OPF problem using ADMM algorithm using the solve function, we use the following:

 ```julia
 data_area = solve_dopf_admm(data, model_type, optimizer, tol=tol, max_iteration=max_iteration, alpha=alpha)